• Skip to primary navigation

 This way, you’re not monkeying around with cutting Ditra while mortar is spread and the top is drying and skinning over.

-Have the piece cut and in place prior to picking it up and spreading thinset.
+Have the piece cut and put it in place prior to picking it up and spreading the thinset.

 This tip is pretty self-explanatory.
 Too small of notches and the membrane won’t bond.

-Too big of notches and you’ll get a lumpy installation and you’ll end up squeezing the mortar out when you work to embed it in the thinset mortar.
+If the notches are too big, you’ll get a lumpy installation, and you’ll end up squeezing the mortar out when you work to embed it in the thinset mortar.

 Some products like Ditra-Heat, Ditra-Heat-Duo, Ditra XL, and alternative uncoupling membranes such as Redgard want you to use a larger trowel size.